husarms/coin-surfer/web/README.md

 # Coin Surfer Visualization
-This web app allows you to visualize Coin Surfer as it runs.
+This web app allows you to visualize Coin Surfer as it runs

-It displays the current price, average and threshold over time - as well as status messages.
+It displays the current price, average and threshold over time - as well as status messages

 ![visualization](../docs/images/visualization.png)